Loading...

 How to use this template

-4. 4.
-Evaluate objection handling and the close by capturing the objections raised, how the rep responded, and whether the next step was earned clearly.
+4. Review objection handling and the close by scoring how well the rep addressed concerns, explained value, and asked for the next step.

 Best practices